-Mr. Vernon Harvey was appointed as chief operating officer, effective on 1 April 2011.
-His employment is subject to a standard form of employment contract, and he receives an annual salary that is in accordance with his seniority and responsibilities.
+Mr. Vernon Harvey was appointed as chief operating officer on 1 April 2011 and left the Company effectively on 21 August 2013.
+His employment was subject to a standard form of employment contract, and he received an annual salary that was in accordance with his seniority and responsibilities.